-The State Board of Education shall establish such rules and regulations as may be necessary to implement the provisions of this Section.

-Claims filed on behalf of programs operated under this Section housed in a jail, detention center, or county-owned shelter care facility shall be on an individual student basis only for eligible students with disabilities.
-These claims shall be in accordance with applicable rules.

-district claiming reimbursement for a operated as a group program shall have an approved budget on file with the State Board of Education prior to the initiation of the program's operation.
-On September 30, December 31, and March 31, the State Board of Education shall voucher payments to group programs based upon the approved budget during the year of operation.
-Final claims for group payments shall be filed on or before July 15.
-Final claims for group programs received at the State Board of Education on or before June 15 shall be vouchered by June 30.
-Final claims received at the State Board of Education between June 16 and July 15 shall be vouchered by August 30.
-Claims for group programs received after July 15 shall not be honored.

-district claiming reimbursement for individual students shall have the eligibility of those students verified by the State Board of Education.
+- 1 disabilities served under this Section.
+Claims for that - reimbursement shall be filed by November 1 and shall be paid on 2 - 3 or before December 15 from appropriations made for the purposes - 4 of this Section. - 5 The State Board of Education shall establish such rules and - regulations as may be necessary to implement the provisions of 6 - 7 this Section. - 8 Claims filed on behalf of programs operated under this - Section housed in a jail, detention center, or county-owned 9 - 10 shelter care facility shall be on an individual student basis - 11 only for eliqible students with disabilities.
+These claims - shall be in accordance with applicable rules.
+12 - 13 Each district claiming reimbursement for a program - 14 operated as a group program shall have an approved budget on - 15 file with the State Board of Education prior to the initiation - 16 of the program's operation.
+On September 30, December 31, and - March 31, the State Board of Education shall voucher payments 17 - to group programs based upon the approved budget during the 18 - year of operation.
+Final claims for group payments shall be 19 - 20 filed on or before July 15.
+Final claims for group programs - received at the State Board of Education on or before June 15 21 - 22 shall be vouchered by June 30.
+Final claims received at the - 23 State Board of Education between June 16 and July 15 shall be - 24 vouchered by August 30.
+Claims for group programs received - 25 after July 15 shall not be honored. - 26 Each district claiming reimbursement for individual students shall have the eligibility of those students verified by the State Board of Education.
 On September 30, December 31, and March 31, the State Board of Education shall voucher payments for individual students based upon an estimated cost calculated from the prior year's claim.
 Final claims for individual students for the regular school term must be received at the State Board of Education by July 15.
-Claims for 1 individual students received after July 15 shall not be

-2 honored.
-Final claims for individual students shall be

-3 vouchered by August 30.
+Claims for individual students received after July 15 shall not be honored.
+Final claims for individual students shall be vouchered by August 30.